Ghoshlab/OSimonScripts/README.md

 "Minimum-Spanning Tree Methods for Characterization of Parkinsonian Dementia Using MEG Resting-State Data".

-These can be found in the subdirectories "ActivationScripts" and "ConnectivityScripts", respectively.
+These can be found in the subdirectories "ActivationPaper" and "ConnectivityPaper", respectively.